Taekwondo: Development of multiple styles

-In 1959, the Korea Tang Soo Do Association (later Korea Taekwondo Association or KTA) was established to facilitate the unification of Korean martial arts.
-Choi wanted all the other member kwans of the KTA to adopt his own Chan Hon-style of taekwondo, as a unified style.
+In 1959, the Korea Tae Soo Do Association (later Korea Taekwondo Association or KTA) was established to facilitate the unification of Korean martial arts.
+Choi wanted all the other member kwans of the KTA to adopt his own Chang Hon-style of taekwondo, as a unified style.
 This was, however, met with resistance as the other kwans instead wanted a unified style to be created based on inputs from all the kwans, to serve as a way to bring on the heritage and characteristics of all of the styles, not just the style of a single kwan.
-As a response to this, along with political disagreements about teaching taekwondo in North Korea and unifying the whole Korean Peninsula, Choi broke with the (South Korea) KTA in 1966, in order to establish the International Taekwon-Do Federation (ITF)— a separate governing body devoted to institutionalizing his Chan Hon-style of taekwondo in Canada.
+As a response to this, along with political disagreements about teaching taekwondo in North Korea and unifying the whole Korean Peninsula, Choi broke with the (South Korea) KTA in 1966, in order to establish the International Taekwon-Do Federation (ITF)— a separate governing body devoted to institutionalizing his Chang Hon-style of taekwondo in Canada.

 Initially, the South Korean president gave Choi's ITF limited support, due to their personal relationship.
 However, Choi and the government later split on the issue of whether to accept North Korean influence on the martial art.
 In 1972, South Korea withdrew its support for the ITF.
 The ITF continued to function as an independent federation, then headquartered in Toronto, Canada.
 Choi continued to develop the ITF-style, notably with the 1983 publication of his Encyclopedia of Taekwon-Do.
 After his retirement, the ITF split in 2001 and then again in 2002 to create three separate ITF federations, each of which continues to operate today under the same name.